Cozy Peach Kitchen

 • Texture: Don't overprocess the chickpeas into a paste.
 There should still be some chickpea pieces.
 I recommend using the pulse function on your food processor to avoid overdoing it.

-• Serving ideas: Use spinach curry falafel in a grain bowl, on a sandwich with a spared of hummus (just make the patties a little bigger before baking), or in a salad.
+• Serving ideas: Use spinach curry falafel in a grain bowl, on a sandwich with a spread of homemade hummus (just make the patties a little bigger before baking), or in a salad.
 They're super versatile and go well with most meals.

 • Author's note: This recipe was originally shared May 2018 and was updated January 2022.
 I added flour and a flax egg to help the fritters hold together better.
 Otherwise, the recipe is the same.